Let The Curious, Be Curious.

-How is Our Future Reads committed to uplifting literacy?
+How is Our Future Reads committed to increasing access?

 Individuals and Families Served

-Our Future Reads was founded based upon the mission to connect curious readers with books that interest them.
+Our Future Reads was founded based upon the vision of a future where all individuals, regardless of background, have access to the knowledge and perspectives contained within books, enabling them to realize their full potential.
 Here at Our Future Reads, we take in donated books and then make personalized donations to the members of non-profit organizations in the Chicagoland area.
 The donations create lasting sparks of curiosity for years to come.
 Our Future Reads services those that may not have the means to buy every book on the shelf but would still love to read them.

 Follow Us on Social Media: